fmillion-mnsu/cis350-m24/SYLLABUS.md

 This is a 4-credit course.

-> This is version **1.1** of the syllabus.
+> This is version **1.2** of the syllabus.
 Any changes will be announced in class and posted in this repository as well as on D2L.

 ## Change Log

+* **v1.2**: Remove info specific to CS Majors.
 * **v1.1**: Add info on Memorial Day - no class
 * **v1.0**: Initial release